ibmtjbot/tjbot/recipes/chat_with_tj/README.md

-# Conversation using watsonx
+# Chat with TJ
-> :robot: :microphone: Build a talking robot with watsonx.ai and Llama 3 🦙
+> :robot: :microphone: Build a talking robot with watsonx.ai!

-This recipe uses [watsonx.ai](https://www.ibm.com/products/watsonx-ai), [Watson Machine Learning](https://www.ibm.com/products/watson-studio), [Speech to Text](https://www.ibm.com/products/speech-to-text) and [Text to Speech](https://www.ibm.com/products/text-to-speech) services to turn TJBot into an adept conversational partner.
+This recipe uses IBM [watsonx.ai](https://www.ibm.com/products/watsonx-ai), [Speech to Text](https://www.ibm.com/products/speech-to-text) and [Text to Speech](https://www.ibm.com/products/text-to-speech) services to turn TJBot into a conversational partner.

 ## Hardware
 This recipe requires a TJBot with a microphone, a speaker, and (optionally) an LED.